-Current role is the Deputy Chief Operating Officer, Australian Catholic University (ACU) and is responsible for capital planning and strategic infrastructure projects.
+In his current role as Deputy Chief Operating Officer at Australian Catholic University (ACU), Paul is responsible for capital planning and strategic infrastructure projects.

-Previous ACU roles include Director Information Technology, Director Properties and Facilities.
-Prior to ACU he held ICT leadership roles with Clayton Utz, Commonwealth Bank, Zurich Australia and Deloitte.
+Previous ACU roles include Director Information Technology and Director Properties and Facilities.
+Prior to ACU, Paul held ICT leadership roles with Clayton Utz, Commonwealth Bank, Zurich Australia and Deloitte.

-Currently on the board of CAVAL Limited (2014) and a member of the Finance and Audit Committee.
-Previously on the board of AARNet Pt.
-Limited (2011-2012) and Chair of the AARNet Advisory Committee.
+He is currently on the board of CAVAL Limited (2014) and a member of the Finance and Audit Committee.
+He previously held a position on the board of AARNet Pty.
+Ltd (2011-2012), and was Chair of the AARNet Advisory Committee.

 Byron joined the University of Melbourne in 2014 as Executive Director Infrastructure Services.
 As ED Infrastructure Services, Mr Collins leads the teams responsible for delivery of Information Technology and Facilities services.
 Prior to joining the University, Mr Collins had an extensive career in consulting and corporate leadership roles, including responsibility for a variety of shared services.
 His leadership career includes stints at IBM, SMS Consulting and AWB Limited, notably Chief Information Officer and General Manger Shared Services.

 Providing Value to Shareholders and Customers

 Delivering innovative products and services to over half a million students, staff, researchers, scientists and clinical personnel across Victoria.